projectEndings/projectEndings.github.io/resources.md

 subtitle: Building Sustainable Digital Humanities Projects
 ---

-**This list demonstrates that preservation has been a concern of the DH community since the late 1990s.
-We present the list in two parts in order to demonstrate our awareness of the increasing attention to the challenges addressed in our application.**
+This list demonstrates that preservation has been a concern of the DH community since the late 1990s.
+We present the list in two parts in order to demonstrate our awareness of the increasing attention to the challenges addressed in our application.

-**Part I: Early warnings, up to 2005.**
+## Part I: Early warnings, up to 2005

 Alemneh D. et al. “A Metadata Approach to Preservation of Digital Resources: The University of North Texas Libraries’ Experience.” _First Monday_ 7.8 (2002). [http://firstmonday.org/ojs/](http://firstmonday.org/ojs/)